xTunner/frontend/resources/assets/docs/faq.md

 ## Projects
 ### How can I delete my project?
-You just need to unfollow the project in the project settings.
+You just need to unfollow the project in the project setting page.
 Once the last follower has stopped following the project, CircleCI will stop building.
-Please contact us if you want to purge the project data from our database.
+Please [contact us](mailto:sayhi@circleci.com) us if you want to purge the project data from our database.